 Why build your brand on social media?
 One notable reason is the sheer amount of people who use social networks every single day.
 Having an online presence, and a social media presence, is almost crucial in this day and age (though that doesn’t mean you have to be on all platforms) and it’s an easy way to start building a brand around yourself and your business.

 In today’s post, we share a complete guide on how you can start building a brand through social media.
-We even included a workbook to help you along the way.
 Let’s get started!

 1 | Identify the right platforms for your business